droe-lang/droe-lang.github.io/src/guide/webassembly.md

   url: /guide/debugging/
 ---

-WebAssembly (WASM) is Roe's primary compilation target, providing near-native performance and cross-platform compatibility.
-This guide explains how Roe leverages WebAssembly and how to work with the compiled output.
+WebAssembly (WASM) is Droe's primary compilation target, providing near-native performance and cross-platform compatibility.
+This guide explains how Droe leverages WebAssembly and how to work with the compiled output.

 ## What is WebAssembly?

 WebAssembly is a binary instruction format for a stack-based virtual machine.
 It's designed as a portable compilation target for programming languages, enabling deployment on the web, server, and embedded environments.

-### Key Benefits for Roe
+### Key Benefits for Droe

 - **Performance**: Near-native execution speed
 - **Portability**: Runs on any platform with a WASM runtime